Vyral/base-template/_posts/2018-08-20-what-hiring-a-showing-agent-can-do-for-you.md

 {% include youtube.html %}

-Should you hire a showing agent?
-Today I am going to talk about the benefits of doing so and why it may be a great option for you.
+<p style="text-align: center;"><em>Should you hire a showing agent?
+Today I am going to talk about the benefits of doing so and why it may be a great option for you.</em></p>

 How do you get your life back with the help of a showing agent?&nbsp;